ayoubbenc/family_recipes/index.md

 The secret recipe is given by mum.

-- pizzas
+- pizas
-- pastas
+- pasta
-- lasagna
+- lasania